 But… let’s get to the main issue.

 The donor bike – Yamaha XSR 900 is a “marketing lie”.
-I wrote about it in the beginning.
-Yamaha for years had a “Yard built” program running.
-And IMHO it’s a cool move and marketing strategy.
-To cooperate with various garages from all over the world – to promote their heritage and brand.
+I wrote about it in the beginning, let me explain now.
+Yamaha for years had a “Yard built” program running, and IMHO it’s a cool move and marketing strategy.
+To cooperate with several garages from all over the world – to promote their heritage and brand.
 You can see on their website – multiple builds based on V2 retro bikes: SCR950 and XV950, the true classic: SR400 or a retro muscle XJR1300.

-The problem is that since they don’t have a retro naked anymore in production – they switched to marketing and are trying hard to promote the XSR line as a “modern retro”.
-Which is a very cheap move.
+The problem is that since they don’t have a retro naked anymore in production – they switched to marketing and are trying hard to promote the XSR line as a “modern retro”, which is a very cheap move.
 It’s insulting to the fan base.
-And I really hope that people won’t get fooled by the marketing guys as the XSR line has more in common with FZ than in anything remotely classic or retro.
+And I hope that people won’t get fooled by the marketing guys at the XSR line has more in common with FZ than in anything remotely classic or retro.

 And this is my main issue.
 Honda proved that You can still address the classic bike enthusiasts in the modern days – with a CB1100.
 Kawasaki joined the group with Z900RS last year.
 Yamaha didn’t release anything for this segment.
-They canceled the XJR1300 (which they ruined a little in the last years with plastic fuel tank).
-So instead of joining the segment and offering something – they are trying to convince You that a modern XSR line can be retro… when You put a proper label to it, and try to convince the buyer it’s true!
-It’s not the way to go – and I hope the true fans of “modern retro” won’t get fooled.
+They cancelled the XJR1300 (which they ruined a little in the last year’s with plastic fuel tank).
+So instead of joining the segment and offering something – they are trying to convince You that a modern XSR line can be retro… when You put a proper label to it and try to convince the buyer it’s true!
+It’s not the way to go – and I hope the real fans of “modern retro” won’t get fooled.

 Source: Auto Fabrica